rickyzhang82/telepresence/docs/faqs.md

 ** Is Telepresence OSS open source?**

 Yes it is!
-You can find its source code on [GitHub](https://github.com/telepresenceio/telepresence).
+You'll find both source code and documentation in the [Telepresence GitHub repository](https://github.com/telepresenceio/telepresence), licensed using the [apache License Version 2.0](https://github.com/telepresenceio/telepresence?tab=License-1-ov-file#readme).

 ** How do I share my feedback on Telepresence?**

 Your feedback is always appreciated and helps us build a product that provides as much value as possible for our community.
-You can chat with us directly on our #telepresence-oss channel at the [CNCF Slack](https://slack.cncf.io).
+You can chat with us directly on our #telepresence-oss channel at the [CNCF Slack](https://slack.cncf.io), and also report issues or create pull-requests on the GitHub repository.